 - It’s best to stay in a central location – Since this Malta itinerary is only 3 days, it’s best to stay in a central location.
 Ideally, you should stay in Valetta, Sliema or St. Julian’s.
 To make things easier, I’ve included some hotel and airbnb recommendations in these areas further down in the post.

 - Seriously consider renting a car – Not renting a car was my biggest regret in Malta because it was such a hassle to be stuck waiting for a taxi.
-I actually missed my flight because the taxi took more than an hour to show up.
+I went to Malta as a solo traveler and landed at midnight so I was worried about getting a car but it’s really easy to drive there.

 - Stay in Malta for at least 3 Days – If you’re wondering what to do in Malta, you’ll see that there is quite a bit.
 I landed at midnight, had 2 full days and was so disappointed that I didn’t have more time.
 I made a full 3 day itinerary here so that you can take advantage of all Malta has to offer.
 Most aspects of this itinerary are pretty flexible but I’ve created it with location as well as timing in mind.